The word “micro” means very small.

 So the decisions taken by the government are meant for solving the problems of the whole society.

-For example government makes policies with respect to collection of taxes, expenditure on public goods and welfare activities etc. which affect the whole economy.
+For example, the government makes policies with respect to the collection of taxes, expenditure on public goods and welfare activities, etc. which affect the whole economy.

-In micro economics we study the behavior of an individual as a buyer and seller.
-As buyer the individual spends money on goods and services which is called his/her consumption expenditure.
+In microeconomics, we study the behavior of an individual as a buyer and seller.
+As a buyer, the individual spends money on goods and services which is called his/her consumption expenditure.

-Similarly aggregating incomes of individuals becomes total income of the country or national income.
+Similarly, aggregating incomes of individuals becomes the total income of the country or national income.

-So study of these aggregates such as national income, total consumption expenditure of the country etc. comes under macro economics.
+So the study of these aggregates such as national income, total consumption expenditure of the country, etc. comes under macroeconomics.

-Another example of macroeconomic issue is the study of inflation or price rise.
+Another example of macroeconomic issues is the study of inflation or price rise.

 Inflation or price rise does not affect an individual only, but it affects the whole economy.

-Similarly, problem of unemployment, economic growth and development etc. concern with the whole population of the nation and hence are covered under the study of macro economics.
+Similarly, the problem of unemployment, economic growth, and development, etc. concern with the whole population of the nation and hence is covered under the study of macroeconomics.